orabiii/employee-ms/README.md

 - **Description**: This microservice handles the business logic for the application, implementing a set of RESTful endpoints.
 It runs on port **8000** and is registered with the discovery service under the name **EMPLOYEE-SERVICE**.

 ### Components
-- **H2 In-Memory Database**: Configured as a relational database with scripts to populate data upon startup.
+- **H2 In-Memory Database**: Configured as a relational database with database script on the resources folder to populate data upon startup.
 - **Hibernate Validations**: Provides validations for entered data.
+- **Custom Validations**: Provides custom validations for attributes on the employee class.
 - **Controller Advice**: Manages exceptions as a cross-cutting aspect.
 - **Resource Files**: Supports multi-language validation messages.
+- **Locale**: Determine the messages languages (EN,AR)depends on the header parameter **Accept-Language**.
 - **Swagger**: Documents and visualizes the endpoints in the application.
   - **Access**:`http://{host_ip}:8000/swagger-ui/index.html`